Practical emergency planning for schools & colleges

 Martyn’s Law and DfE guidance require schools and colleges to have documented, tested plans for invacuation, lockdown, evacuation and communication.
 Governors and parents will expect evidence that staff are trained, procedures are embedded and that drills are properly recorded.

 CTprepare makes this straightforward.
-Guided online tools, built with educational and security expertise, help schools create tailored emergency plans, training resources and audit-ready records - all in one place.
+Guided online tools, built with educational and security expertise, help schools and colleges create tailored emergency plans, training resources and audit-ready records - all in one place.

 Leadership confidence